ThePhD/sol2/docs/source/api/state.rst

 .. code-block:: cpp
 	:caption: function: load / load_file
+	:name: state-load-code

-	sol::stack_proxy load(const std::string& code);
+	sol::load_result load(const std::string& code);
-	sol::stack_proxy load_file(const std::string& filename);
+	sol::load_result load_file(const std::string& filename);

 These functions *load* the desired blob of either code that is in a string, or code that comes from a filename, on the ``lua_State*``.
-It will not run: it returns a proxy that can be called, turned into a `sol::function`,. or similar, will run the loaded code.
+It will not run: it returns a ``load_result`` proxy that can be called, turned into a `sol::function`,. or similar, will run the loaded code.

 .. code-block:: cpp
 	:caption: function: global table / registry table